shrikant-stu/simple-verilog-verilog/README.md

+THIS REPOSITORY IS FOR NOT-GIT USERS!
 # simple-verilog-verilog
 Hope you had read my blog at <blog_address>
 If not, then np!
 A simpe knowledge of opensource tools like icarus and gtkwave would help.

-THIS REPOSITORY IS FOR NOT-GIT USERS ONLY!

 You can download and unpiz this repository by click the green button on this reposity, somewhere on the right side of your screen.